rqlite/rqlite/README.md

 +----+-------+
 ```

-## Data API
-rqlite has a rich HTTP API, allowing full control over writing to, and querying from, rqlite.
-Check out [the developer guide](https://rqlite.io/docs/api/) for full details.
-There are also [client libraries available](https://github.com/rqlite).

-## Performance
-You can learn more about rqlite performance, and how to improve it, [here](https://rqlite.io/docs/guides/performance/).

-### In-memory databases
-By default rqlite uses an [in-memory SQLite database](https://www.sqlite.org/inmemorydb.html) to maximise performance.
-In this mode no actual SQLite file is created and the entire database is stored in memory.
-If you wish rqlite to use an actual file-based SQLite database, pass `-on-disk` to rqlite on start-up.

-#### Does using an in-memory SQLite database put my data at risk?
-No.

 Since the Raft log is the authoritative store for all data, and it is stored on disk by each node, an in-memory database can be fully recreated on start-up from the information stored in the Raft log.
 Using an in-memory database does not put your data at risk.

 ## Limitations